VitorCiaramella/vx/extern/vulkansdk/macos/Documentation/getting_started_macos.md

 This typically requires you to set Xcode Environment variables and or Xcode custom paths to point to your SDK location.

-### Install to System Directories

-macOS discourages third-parties from installing libraries or frameworks to system directories.
-But it is possible for application developers to put together their own macOS "Packages" that come with an application and are installed when the application is installed.
-This may be a good approach for putting the Vulkan components into a place where they can be updated without updating the application.

-macOS also allows users to install files to `/usr/local` which may be convenient for users who prefer this approach.
-There are no "install" scripts provided with this SDK, but you can manually install desired SDK files to the appropriate system locations.

 ## Using the SDK

 ### Pre-built Applications